 When wearing “furisode” with the collar, you look gorgeous!

 Putting on furisode by yourself is not so easy.
 That ‘s why you need enough preparation.

-This time I share how to sew “kasane-eri” with you.
+This time I show you how to sew “kasane-eri”.

-The appearance will change depending on how the color is put on.
+The appearance will change depending on color you put on it.

 As effects of the collar,

 - Make your appearance gorgeous and upgrade the kimono’s rank.

 - Even the same kimono can be changed the impression.

 - Adding it as a key color unites other colors and gives a sophisticated impression.

 If you aren’t very good at sewing, please prepare pins.